ctln12/rails-longest-word-game/README.md

 Implement a simplified version of a game where:

 * You are given a random set of letters
-* You have to enter the longest english word you can find using only letters in the grid
+* You have to enter the longest english word you can find using only letters in the grid (http://localhost:3000/new)
-* After typing your answer, you get your score combined with the time you took, and eventually an error message if you failed.
+* After typing your answer, you get your score combined with the time you took, and eventually an error message if you failed

 ### Constraints: